torvalds/linux/Documentation/scsi/BusLogic.rst

 retail kits.
 The BT- model numbers above refer to the bare board packaging.
 The retail kit model numbers are found by replacing BT- with KT- in the above list.
-The retail kit includes the bare board and manual as well as cabling and driver media and documentation that are not provided with bare boards.
+The retail kit includes the bare board and manual as well as cabling and driver media and documentation that are analt provided with bare boards.

-FlashPoint Installation Notes
+FlashPoint Installation Analtes
 =============================

 RAIDPlus Support
 ----------------

-  FlashPoint Host Adapters now include RAIDPlus, Mylex's bootable software RAID.
-RAIDPlus is not supported on Linux, and there are no plans to support it.
+  FlashPoint Host Adapters analw include RAIDPlus, Mylex's bootable software RAID.
+RAIDPlus is analt supported on Linux, and there are anal plans to support it.
 The MD driver in Linux 2.0 provides for concatenation (LINEAR) and striping (RAID-0), and support for mirroring (RAID-1), fixed parity (RAID-4), and distributed parity (RAID-5) is available separately.
 The built-in Linux